-The GEIS will describe the existing natural and water resources on Governors Island (e.g., floodplains, wetlands, water quality, and aquatic and terrestrial habitats and biota including rare, special concern, threatened and endangered species and special habitat areas) and on the Brooklyn shoreline within the area of disturbance for the construction of a new 12-inch potable water main for the Island, at a level of detail appropriate to the Proposed Project, and the use of horizontal directional drilling (HDD) or microtunneling for the construction of the new potable water main to the Island.
+The GEIS will describe the existing natural and water resources on Governors Island (e.g., floodplains, wetlands, water quality, and aquatic and terrestrial habitats and biota including rare, special concern, threatened and endangered species and special habitat areas), the wetlands, water quality and aquatic biota of the Upper New York Harbor adjacent to the Island, and the natural resources on the Brooklyn shoreline within the area of disturbance for the construction of ## the two new 12-inch potable water mains for the Island, at a level of detail appropriate to the Proposed Project, and the use of horizontal directional drilling (HDD) or microtunneling for the construction of the new potable water mains to the Island.
 This description of existing natural and water resources will be developed on the basis of existing information known from literature sources and other information obtained from governmental and non-governmental agencies combined with site reconnaissance visits, with emphasis on the potential areas of disturbance.
-The natural resources and water quality analyses will assess the potential for the construction and operation of the Proposed Project, including the construction of the new potable water main, to impact these natural resources and water quality of the Upper New York Harbor.
-Natural resources impacts to be discussed could include direct or indirect impacts on aquatic resources or water quality due to construction of the new potable water main, additional stormwater input and in-water work (if any), direct or indirect impacts on terrestrial resources of the Island due to removal or enhancement of existing vegetated areas, increased levels of human activity, ferry operations, and other impacts.
+The natural resources and water quality analyses will assess the potential for the construction and operation of the Proposed Project, including the rehabilitation of the seawall, consolidation of the 132 existing numerous stormwater outfalls into 29 28 stormwater outfalls and the construction of one new outfall for a total of 29 outfalls, and construction of the new potable water mains, to impact these natural resources and water quality of the Upper New York Harbor.
+Natural resources impacts to be discussed could include direct or indirect impacts on aquatic resources or water quality due to the rehabilitation of the seawall including the placement of additional riprap at the toe of the seawall for scour protection and dissipation of stormwater from the 29 consolidated outfalls, construction of the new potable water main, stormwater discharges through the consolidated outfalls, additional stormwater input and in water work (if any), beneficial effects to water quality and aquatic resources from the replacement of a portion of the existing vertical seawall with a riprap revetment, direct or indirect impacts on terrestrial resources of the Island due to removal or enhancement of existing vegetated areas, increased levels of human activity, ferry operations, and other impacts.